zkxs/stationeers/notes/mips.md

 Device ports are hugely limited, as you only have 6.
 Because batch operations (`lb`, `sb`) do not require a device port, they are ripe for abuse.
 If you can contrive a logic network to only have a single instance of a device type, you can just access it by PrefabHash using `lb` or `sb`.
 This may have some performance impact, but we're not incentivized to care about that.

 If you have two devices of the same type on a network, you can bind one to `d0`, then use `lb` and arithmetic to deduce  the state of the second device without ever using `l` on it directly.
-For example, if `l r0 d0 Setting` give you a 1, and `lb r0 SOME_HASH Setting Sum` gives you a 10, then we can deduce the second device has a Setting of 9.
+For example, if `l r0 d0 Setting` gives you a 1, and `lb r0 SOME_HASH Setting Sum` gives you a 10, then we can deduce the second device has a Setting of 9.

 Finally, some devices have variants than can be abused to get the same behavior but a different PrefabHash.
 For example, there are two different types of switch that while having the same behavior, have distinct prefab hashes.

 ## Isn't Golfing Bad for Readability?

 Yes.
-Small programs shouldn't be golfed so that you can maintain readability.
+For small programs it's not worth compromising readability to save lines.
 For large programs you should automate your golfing.
 You edit the ungolfed "source" code, and your minification program generates "compiled" output that you *don't* edit by hand.

 ## Isn't Golfing Bad for Performance?